pmerienne/gwt-ar/README.md

 # Support

-gwt-ar relies on the Camera , Geolocation and Device Orientation HTML5 API.
-Theses API are currently supported by :
+gwt-ar relies on the Camera, Geolocation and Device Orientation HTML5 API which aren't supported by all browser.
+Currently gwt-ar is supported by :
 * Chrome 21.0 +
 * Opera 12.5 +
 * Opera mobile 12.0 +